-The Dr. Steven G. Paul Dog Park is a favorite among Coral Springs dog owners.
+Dr. Steven G. Paul Dog Park is a favorite among Coral Springs dog owners.
 The dog park is part of the sprawling 182-acre Coral Springs Sportsplex.
-There are separate fenced-in grassy areas for large and small dogs, paved walking/running paths, agility training equipment, swimming pools, drinking water and a dog washing area.
+There are separate fenced-in grassy areas for large and small dogs, paved walking and running paths, agility training equipment, swimming pools, drinking water, and a dog washing area.

 6503 N. Ocean Drive, Dania Beach, FL